cea-trust-platform/cea-trust-platform.github.io/about.md

 The acronym TRUST stands for TRioU Software for Thermohydraulics.
 The platform was born on June 2015 after splitting Trio_U software (version 1.7.1) in two parts: TRUST & **[TrioCFD](https://triocfd.cea.fr/)**.
 Both parts are now open source and available **[here](https://github.com/cea-trust-platform)** on GitHub.

-Here are the main stages of the evolution of the project, starting from the beginning of the Trio_U project:
+Here are the main stages of the project's evolution, starting from the beginning of the Trio_U project:

 - **1994 :** Start of the project Trio_U